-3 Responses to “Save the internet!”
+3 thoughts on “Save the internet!

-Nobody is making a big deal about it because this is one of those things that will have little to no impact on the web itself.
+1. Nobody is making a big deal about it because this is one of those things that will have little to no impact on the web itself.
 Few companies, even large ones, will pay extortion money to telecom companies to keep their sites going.
 Especially since there will always be providers willing to stick to net neutrality, even if it isn\’t required.

 I think ultimatly though this is going to be bad for the consumer, that is, I think its going to be just another lousy excuse to raise prices for all.
 Just watch, if these bills go through we\’ll see providers introduce a tier system based on cable TV.
 The lower your viewing package the less ready access you get.